mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

     - tree builder -> iqtree_bestmodel
 - The resulting tree can be annotated using the previously described method discussed in section 3.
 - For selection pressure analysis we can utilize the [datamonkey](https://www.datamonkey.org/) server.
 - We need the genes for this step.
-We can use grep to get the accessions and save them as a list.
+We can use grep to get the accessions from a particular pham and save them as a list.
 Using seqkit, we can get the gene sequences.
-We extracted the endolysins from "prodigal.faa" file, generated from pharokka annotation.
+Previously, we extracted the endolysins from "prodigal.faa" file, generated from pharokka annotation.
 Similarly, pharokka generates "prodigal.ffn" that contains the gene sequences.
 ```bash
 seqkit grep -n -f [accession.txt] -o [output_filename] prodigal.ffn
 ```
 - The gene sequences need some preprocessing before we can go ahead with observing selection pressure.
 The preprocessing includes removing stop codons and cleaning the alignment.
-- We can utilize the [Macse](https://www.agap-ge2pop.org/macse/) program to generate alignments.
+- We can utilize the [Macse](https://www.agap-ge2pop.org/macse/) program to generate codon aware alignments.
 - Then, use [trimal](https://github.com/inab/trimal) to clean the alignment.
 ```bash
 trimal -in [input_alignment_file] -out [output_folder] -gappyout #cd to trimal main folder if not installed in the system, use './' (w/o quotes) before calling trimal [applicable for some other programs as well]
 ```

+### P.S.
+All codes, data used to run the codes and some results are included in the repository.